The Kinship, Adoption and Fostering Service telephone number is changing on 2 October 2023 Our new number will be - 01224 067604

 Step 3

-The next stage is an invitation to attend a three day Skills to Foster Course, this will give you further insight into the realities of becoming a foster carer.
-The course involves case studies of children, an overview of child development, the impact of loss and trauma on children and what the role of foster carer means.
-The course is often co-led by foster carers but we also have other members of the team and relevant people on hand to talk about their experiences.
-You will also find out the support that will be on offer to you including training courses, support groups and other resources you will be able to link in with.
-This course is mandatory.
+The course is often co-led by foster carers, but we also have other professionals involved to explain the importance of the fostering role.
+You will also find out about the support that will be on offer to you including training courses, support groups and other resources you will be able to link in with.
+This course is mandatory to progressing to the next stage.

 Step 4